gcornut/valibot-json-schema/README.md

 Some of the features of Valibot can't be converted to JSON schema.
 JS-specific types like `blob` or `nan` obviously can't have an equivalent.
-Also, even if Valibot validation pipeline (like `maxLength`, `regex`, etc.) have equivalent features in JSON schema, they can't easily be inspected at runtime yet (coming soon) so we can't convert them.
 [See supported features](#supported-features) for more info.

 ## Command Line Tool